 Gitlet: Mini Version Control

 What I've been working on...

 During Summer 2018 I worked as an intern on the Platform Rendering Team at Mozilla in the San Francisco office.
-Though it took me some time to understand exactly what CSS Containment was, I eventually got to work on implementing the contain:size and contain:layout variants of containment with another intern on my team.
+It took me some time to understand exactly what CSS Containment was, but I eventually got to work on implementing the contain:size and contain:layout variants of containment with another intern on my team.
 Most of my work was done in C++, though because Mozilla is in the process of transferring their Firefox internals into Rust, I got my feet wet in that language, too.